pluteski/speech-to-text/blog/content/cooperative_game_terms.md

 ## Genes, Culture, Groups, and Institutions
 According to gene-culture coevolution, human preferences and beliefs are the product of a dynamic whereby genes affect cultural evolution and culture affects genetic evolution, the two being tightly intertwined in the evolution of our species

+#### Reproductive leveling
+Reproductive leveling contributes to the evolution of altruism because it helps prevent altruists being starved of critical resources.
+Altruists do the right thing at some cost to their own self-regard; therefore, they can end up losing ground in evolutionary games.

+Individual differences in size, health, information, behavior, and other influences on access to scarce resources affect reproductive success.

+Among some other primates and especially among humans, reproductive leveling attenuates this relationship.
+Because altruists receive lower payoffs than other group members, they benefit from reproductive leveling because this attenuates the within-group selective pressures working against them.

+#### Parochialism
+Parochialism as defined in this book means religious intolerance, racism, xenophobia, which vary across cultures and over time.

+#### Punisher
+An altruistic group member that enforces group norms, possibly at some cost to their own self-interest.

+#### Cooperative Nonpunisher
+A Cooperative Nonpunishers cooperates to the extent that they abide by group norms, but do not do their part in punishing defectors (free-riders or shirkers).

+#### Opportunists
+Opportunists are group members that normally cooperate and normally will do their part to do the dirty work as Punisher; however, when they see an opportunity to get away without having to do some work without being noticed, they attempt to do so.

+#### Second-order free-rider
+This is where individuals who cooperate but _do not punish_ outcompete the Punishers.
+The math says that there must be enough Punishers in the group to tolerate Cooperative Nonpunishers.

+---

 # Primers
 ## Agent-based modeling